xmenage/print_with_clay_at_CODA/README.md

 ## Introduction

-This jupyter notebook can be used as a basis to create shapes for clay 3D printing.
+This tutorial can be used as a basis to create shapes for clay 3D printing.

 It uses polar equations to define the shape to be printed.
 Actually a polar equation is the only thing needed to create a new shape.
 The GenerativeShape module contains necessary functions that will generate the printing instructions layer by layer from the polar equation.

-The easiest way to get started is to setup the environment then run the whole notebook (Menu Run > Run All Cells) then visualize the result.
-It will also generate the gcode file ready to print which can be viewed in a gcode viewer
+The easiest way to get started is to set up the environment then run the whole notebook (Menu Run > Run All Cells).
+The result can be visalized in the notebook.
+It will also generate the gcode file ready to print.
+It can also be viewed in a gcode viewer

 To create a new shape, duplicate and modify one of the methods defined in the Shell class then assign it to the shell.polar_curve attribute